product guideMar 16, 2026·12 min read

 Tier: Tier 2 Classification

+This is the final deliverable — what lands in your inbox or dashboard.
 Generates three outputs: (1) Slack Block Kit migration alert with classification, driver, and talking points.
 (2) Pipedrive deal note with migration context.
 (3) Gmail draft email for CS outreach with personalized talking points. the analysis model.

 The entire pipeline executes without manual intervention.
-From trigger to output, every decision point is deterministic: if a condition is met, the next agent fires; if not, the record is handled according to a documented fallback path.
-There are no silent failures.
-Every execution produces a traceable audit trail that you can review, export, or feed into your own reporting tools.
+From trigger to output, every decision point follows a documented path.
+Every execution produces a traceable audit trail.

-This architecture follows the ForgeWorkflows principle of tested, measured, documented automation.
-Every node in the pipeline has been validated during ITP (Inspection and Test Plan) testing, and the error handling matrix in the bundle documents the recovery path for each failure mode.
+All nodes have been validated during Independent Test Protocol (ITP) testing on n8n v2.7.5.
+The error handling matrix in the bundle documents the recovery path for each failure mode.

 Cost Breakdown